 The Voluntary Code of Best Practice for the Governance of Australian Universities (the Code) states that a "university should adopt systematic procedures for the nomination of prospective members of the governing body for those categories of members that are not elected.
 The responsibility for proposing such nominations for the governing body may be delegated to a nominations committee of the governing body that the Chancellor would ordinarily chair."

-Chancellor's Committee on delegated authority from Council, is responsible for nominating prospective members of Council to relevant appointment authorities (MOPP A/3.4 ).
+Governance, Nominations and Remuneration Committee on delegated authority from Council, is responsible for nominating prospective members of Council to relevant appointment authorities (A/3.4).

 3. RECONSTITUTION OF COUNCIL - GOVERNOR IN COUNCIL MEMBERS